God Forbid: Reunion (2022–present)

-In March 2022, the band announced they would be reuniting for the 2022 Blue Ridge Rock Festival in September, making it the first time in nine years the band will perform.
-Four months later, it was announced former As I Lay Dying guitarist Nick Hipa would be performing with the band for their reunion show.
-Doc clarified in an interview after the Blue Ridge show that God Forbid was not returning to being a "full-time thing", but they would go on to play two dates in January 2023 at the Starland Ballroom in Sayreville, New Jersey and the Worcester Palladium in Worcester, Massachusetts.
+In March 2022, the band announced they would reunite for the 2022 Blue Ridge Rock Festival in September, making it the first time in nine years the band would perform.
+Four months later, it was announced that former As I Lay Dying guitarist Nick Hipa would perform with the band for their reunion show.
+Doc clarified in an interview after the Blue Ridge show that God Forbid was not returning to being a "full-time thing", but they would play two dates in January 2023 at the Starland Ballroom in Sayreville, New Jersey, and the Worcester Palladium in Massachusetts.

 Musical style

 God Forbid has been primarily described as metalcore and thrash metal.
 They are part of the new wave of American heavy metal.